+Governments have also used their leverage to incentivise RBC, either by leading by example on RBC or by including RBC considerations across economic policies and instruments that have a bearing on business conduct.
+For example, several Adherents have sought to include RBC considerations, through provisions on labour, the environment, and/or anticorruption, in trade and investment agreements.
 Another example is efforts to leverage RBC issues, such as abolition of child labour, forced labour or human trafficking, or improvement of labour conditions more generally, through public procurement.

-47. Nevertheless, Adherents have recognised the need to establish and enforce policy frameworks that support RBC in a coherent fashion.
+Nevertheless, Adherents have recognised the need to establish and enforce policy frameworks that support RBC in a coherent fashion.
 The proliferation of policy measures at the domestic level can create challenges for business operating globally and potentially undermine the effects of government action on RBC.
 Moreover, many governments may lack the resources and capacity to effectively integrate RBC across various policies and legislation that deal with business conduct.
 A further challenge is for governments to coordinate internal efforts in the promotion and implementation of different international standards on RBC, which are often the responsibility of different Ministries.

 2.8.
-Role of OECD institutional stakeholders
+Role of institutional stakeholders

-- 48. The 2011 Decision also instructed the Investment Committee to seek opportunities to collaborate with institutional and other stakeholders.
-Over the past ten years, the institutional stakeholders of the WPRBC and the Investment Committee BIAC, TUAC, and OECD Watch have been key actors in the ecosystem of the Guidelines.
-They provide advocacy and advice on behalf of their members and engage with the WPRBC and the Investment Committee both in the context of formal processes, e.g. as part of NCP peer reviews and adherence reviews, but also on practical and emerging issues such as implementation of the sector due diligence guidances or contributing insights on the various topics on the WPRBC agenda.
-In 2015, the institutional stakeholders issued a joint statement calling for an effective peer review programme and resources for NCPs.33 They also regularly contribute their views in the Annual Reports on the Guidelines.
-Finally, institutional stakeholders regularly advise and support parties to specific instances. - 49.
+The 2011 Decision also instructed the Investment Committee to seek opportunities to collaborate with institutional and other stakeholders.
+Over the past ten years, the institutional stakeholders of the WPRBC and the Investment Committee - BIAC, TUAC, and OECD Watch - have been key actors in the ecosystem of the Guidelines.
+They provide advocacy and advice on behalf of their members and engage with the WPRBC and the Investment Committee both in the context of formal processes, e.g. as part of NCP peer reviews and adherence reviews, but also on practical and emerging issues such as implementation of the sector due diligence guidances or contributing insights on the various topics on the WPRBC agenda, including also this stocktaking exercise.
+In 2015, the institutional stakeholders issued a joint statement calling for an effective peer review programme and resources for NCPs.
+They also systematically contribute their views in the Annual Reports on the Guidelines.
+Finally, institutional stakeholders regularly advise and support parties to specific instances.

 The institutional stakeholders play an important role in the promotion of the Guidelines.
 They provide resources for their members on RBC, organise trainings and capacity building, and support the NCP system.
 They are also consistently involved in the organisation of the GFRBC and sector fora, including by suggesting topics to be included on the agenda relevant for their membership, as well as speakers, participating in promotional efforts and disseminating widely the relevant materials, and organising side events and campaigns.
 Institutional stakeholders are also key for the success of the regional RBC programmes in Asia and Latin America, which include numerous activities to promote the uptake of due diligence and the role of government in promoting RBC.